-2.3 Housing Association Direct Lets
+2.3 Direct Lets

-- 2.3.1 In certain circumstances and where it is supported by the Scheme Landlord's policies and procedures properties may be allocated directly to applicants outside the Choice Based Letting Scheme in accordance with the letting policy of the individual Scheme landlord (housing association).(see section 2.1.2).
-Illustrative examples of such Direct Lets are as follows but this list is not exhaustive: - Where an allocation is required to ensure protection of the public for example following a decision made by a Multi-Agency Public Protection Arrangements meeting (see paragraph 3.2.2.2); - Where a customer has been referred as part of the Witness Protection Scheme; - Where a sensitive let is required for a particular property because of issues such as drug dealing, violence, public protection or anti-social behaviour: - Where a Scheme Landlord tenant's home is being repaired and they need to be moved from the property on a temporary or permanent basis;
+- 2.3.1 In certain circumstances properties may be allocated directly to applicants outside the Choice Based Letting Scheme.
+Where this is agreed with the Local Housing Authority(ies), such lets will be considered to be Nominations.
+Illustrative examples of such Direct Lets are as follows but this list is not exhaustive: - Where an allocation is required to ensure protection of the public for example following a decision made by a Multi-Agency Public Protection Arrangements meeting (see paragraph 3.2.2.2); - Where a customer has been referred as part of the Witness Protection Scheme: - Where an applicant from outside the Scheme Area needs to move due to extenuating circumstances e.g. where life is at risk.
+In this instance, the applicant may be considered for a direct let even when there is no local connection with the area; - Where accommodation is required following major emergencies, such as fire, flood, serious harassment or other major incidents.
+In these situations,

-- Where an applicant from outside the Scheme Area needs to move due to extenuating circumstances e.g. where life is at risk.
-In this instance, the applicant may be considered for a direct let even when there is no local connection with the area: - Where accommodation is required following major emergencies, such as fire, flood, serious harassment or other major incidents.
-In these situations the advertising of vacancies may be suspended to enable the matching of evacuees to vacancies that arise - Where a targeted offer is made to an applicant who is owed a homeless duty; - Where a targeted offer is made to a young person within or leaving the Care of the local authority; - Where a targeted offer is made to an applicant living in a Scheme Council clearance area; - Where a targeted offer is made to an applicant for an adapted property following an assessment by Social Services and Occupational Therapy; - Any other reason as supported by the Scheme Landlord's policies and procedures.
+- the advertising of vacancies may be suspended to enable the matching of evacuees to vacancies that arise; - Where a targeted offer is made to an applicant who is owed a homeless duty; - Where a targeted offer is made to a young person within or leaving the Care of the local authority; - Where a targeted offer is made to an applicant living in a Scheme Council clearance area; - Where a targeted offer is made to an applicant for an adapted property following an assessment by Social Services and Occupational Therapy.